JoeLumbley/Pong/README.md

    End Sub
    ```

-2. **DrawGame**: This function handles rendering the game's graphics.
+2. **DrawGame**: This subroutine handles rendering the game's graphics.
 It draws all the game elements, such as paddles, the ball, and scores, onto the screen.
-The `DrawGame` function is called after `UpdateGame` to ensure that the latest game state is displayed.
+The `DrawGame` subroutine is called after `UpdateGame` to ensure that the latest game state is displayed.

    ```vb
    Protected Overrides Sub OnPaint(ByVal e As PaintEventArgs)